peardeck/policies/privacy-policy.md

 * Salesforce CRM’s customer relationship software to manage contact information, history, and usage data shared securely from HubSpot

-* Google Analytics, Intercom.io, Segment.com, and Zoho Reports to collect, analyze and report usage data
+* Google Analytics, HubSpot, and Segment.com to collect, analyze and report usage data

-* Stripe, ProfitWell, and ChartMogul to collect and report subscription data for premium users
+* Stripe and ProfitWell to collect and report subscription data for premium users

 Service Providers used for the technical infrastructure of our application:

 * Amazon’s Web Services (AWS) to store some of your information (for example, your User Content)

-* Google's Cloud Platform and Google Drive to store some of your information (for example, your User Content.
-Teachers may also export student responses to a a Google Spreadsheet)
+* Google's Cloud Platform, Google Drive, and Microsoft OneDrive to store some of your information (for example, your User Content.
+Google Teachers may also export student responses to a a Google Spreadsheet)

 * Firebase.io to store some of your information (for example, real time student responses)